Seasonal Structure

 PHASE 3: Development Phase

-The Development Phase is a 27-day period that takes place after Labour Day where teams may only play a minimum of four (4) exhibition games and/or [CB1] one Tournament.
+The Development Phase is a 27-day period that takes place after Labour Day where teams may only play a maximum of four (4) exhibition games or one Tournament.
 On-ice practices are permitted during this period.

 PHASE 4: Regular Season Phase

-The Regular Season phase was permitted to start as of October 2, 2023 and is recommended to have a maximum of 46 games, including exhibition, league, playoff/tournament games.
+The Regular Season phase starts the first week of October and is recommended to have a maximum of 46 games, including exhibition, league, playoff/tournament games.
 Within this phase, it is recommended to have two seasonal breaks (not including Christmas/long weekends) that include a minimum of five days without a scheduled game or mandatory practice.

 PHASE 5: Playoff/Tournament Phase